StarpTech/k8s-gitops/README.md

 ## The umbrella-state

 The directory `umbrella-state` refers to the single-source-of truth of the desired state of your cluster at a particular commit.
 The folder contains all kubernetes manifests and `.lock` files.
-The folder must be commited to git.
+The folder must be committed to git.

 ### :heavy_check_mark: The umbrella-state solves: